Insects at the Community Woodland

 Adults eat aphids and nectar.
 The larvae feed on slugs and snails.
 Numerous soldier beetles can be spotted at the woodland in summer (photo Sue Ashton).

-As the name suggests, this bug is shaped like a shield.
+As the name suggests, this insect is shaped like a shield.
 Both larvae and adults feed on plant sap.
-They can be found in numerous areas where there are herbaceous plants and are sometimes known as a “stink bug” as they can give off a pungent smell to deter predators.
+They are commonly found wherever there are herbaceous plants and they are sometimes known as 'stink bugs' as they can give off a bad smell to deter predators.

-Shield bugs are not beetles, but are true bugs, which means they have a mouth shaped like a straw with which to suck up plant juices.
-Shield bugs overwinter in leaf litter.
+Shield bugs are not beetles, but are true bugs, which means they have a mouth shaped like a straw with which they suck up plant juices.
+Shield bugs overwinter in leaf litter(photo Tony Hoskin).

 The UK is home to one hornet, the European Hornet, which has been seen at the woodland.
 It is like a very large wasp with a yellow stripey abdomen.
-It preys on large insects such as beetles, dragonflies, bees and butterflies, but also eats sugary foods such as fallen fruit.
+It preys on large insects such as beetles, dragonflies, bees and butterflies, but also eats sugary foods such as fallen fruit (photo Sue Ashton).

 The non-native Asian Hornet is an invasive species that is a serious threat to bee colonies and should be reported if seen.
 It is slightly smaller and much darker bodied than the native hornet (see https://www.wildlifetrusts.org/wildlife/how-identify/know-your-hornets).
 It may be seen between April and November, but most likely in August/September.